Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

 The Division of Emergency Medicine has a broad research agenda, with researchers involved in investigations that range from those conducted at the molecular level to those studying health care delivery systems.
+Many division members have appointments with the Harvard Medical School.
 Current clinical research projects include:

 Biomedical informatics (clinical informatics, public health informatics, real time population health monitoring)